tldr-pages/tldr/pages/common/jf.md

 # jf

-> Use JF CLI for interfacing with JFrog products like Artifactory, Xray, Distribution, Pipelines and Mission Control.
+> Interface with JFrog products like Artifactory, Xray, Distribution, Pipelines and Mission Control.
 > More information: <https://jfrog.com/help/r/jfrog-cli/usage>.

 - Add new configuration: